simonmichael/hledger/hledger/hledger.m4.md

 m4_dnl   markdown-mode S-TAB cycles visibility, TAB toggles one section. m4_dnl   C-x n s on a heading narrows to that section (C-x n w to widen again).

-m4_dnl Show these first headings only in man pages:
 _man_({{
 # NAME
 }})

-A command-line accounting tool for both power users and folks new to accounting.
+hledger is a command-line accounting tool for both power users and folks new to accounting.
+This manual is for hledger _version_.

 _man_({{
 # SYNOPSIS